 Vegetarians – Fair warning, Japan is not an easy country to navigate if you’re a strict vegetarian/vegan.
 But one tip Peter offers is to seek out 7/11s where extremely fresh, high-quality and well-labelled snacks and sandwiches await.

 Tsukiji Outer Market – Adjacent to the old wholesale fish market is this scale-y centre known for its seafood and sushi.
 Plenty of walking tours can be organized online, some of which include sushi making classes.

 Shin-Yokahama – Slurp up the history of the Japan’s world-famous noodle soup at the Ramen Museum.

 Vending Machines – One of the odder recommendations on today’s episode was to ensure you try out the vending machines in Tokyo.
 Specifically, find a vending machine that serves Boss Coffee in a can – it’s the one with the rainbow design.

-As mentioned in the episode, the majority of gay bars in Tokyo are extremely small and more intended for local patrons.
+As mentioned in the episode, most gay bars in Tokyo are extremely small and more intended for local patrons.
 However, that doesn’t mean you’re not welcome.
-Join a gay nightlife tour to grapple the often misunderstood Tokyo gay scene such as the ones offered by Out Asia Travel.
+Join a gay nightlife tour to grapple with the often misunderstood Tokyo gay scene, such as the ones offered by Out Asia Travel.
 Or consider our Japan: Kyoto to Tokyo gay tour!